logo for strength-and-power-for-volleyball.com

 If you are an untrained athlete, it would be smart to strength train because you would experience great gains in strength neurologically without adding a lot of muscle mass.

 In fact, if you are untrained, you will increase in strength much more rapidly than athletes that are trained.
-It is common for athletes new to weight lifting to notice great gains in strength from workout to workout.
+It is common for athletes new to improving strength for volleyball lifting to notice great gains in strength from workout to workout.

 If you stop lifting weights, the muscles you've been training will lose volume.